c-scalzo/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### How are Kafka offsets different than partitions?

+An offset is a message that is assigned to a specific partition.
+The offset stays within the partition until it is sent off, an example I can think of is like a car inside a tunnel.

 #### How is data assigned to a specific partition in Kafka?

+An application can establish that using a partition key if message ordering is important (ex online bank transfer - reduction from account A should happen prior to debit into account B).
+Otherwise Kafka assigns partitions to a message at random.

 #### Describe immutability - Is data on a Kafka topic immutable?